tensorflow/build/images/README.md

 ## Distroless Images
 The [Distroless](https://github.com/GoogleContainerTools/distroless) base images developed by Google are meant to contain an application and its runtime dependencies only.
 Please visit their GitHub for more information.

-Distroless Dockerfiles for TensorFlow CPU (`Dockerfile.cpu`) and GPU (`Dockerfile.distroless`) are hosted in the [rivanna-docker repo (Research Computing, University of Virginia)](https://github.com/uvarc/rivanna-docker).
+Distroless Dockerfiles for TensorFlow CPU (`Dockerfile.cpu`) and GPU (`Dockerfile.distroless`) are hosted in the [rivanna-docker repository](https://github.com/uvarc/rivanna-docker).
 Using the [MNIST benchmark](https://www.tensorflow.org/tutorials/quickstart/beginner), the containers were tested on UVA's HPC Rivanna cluster to have the same performance as the official ones.

 Image size comparison:
 | [Official](https://hub.docker.com/r/tensorflow/tensorflow/tags) | Size | [Distroless](https://hub.docker.com/r/uvarc/tensorflow/tags) | Size | Reduction |